Epilating vs Waxing vs Shaving – Which is the right option for you

 Epilating – What can it do for you?

 Epilating has always been known for its convenience.
 Being able to use an electronic device that delivers the same smooth skin you’d expect from waxing is extremely useful.
 If you’ve used one before, you know just how convenient they are.

-It’s sore, sure – but if you can stand the pain, you’ll be able to enjoy that gorgeous smooth skin for up to 4 weeks afterwards.
-It’s also extremely beneficial for those with more sensitive skin, because an epilator will only grab the hair and never the skin directly.
+It’s sore, sure – but if you can stand the pain, you’ll be able to enjoy that gorgeous smooth skin for up to 4 weeks afterward.
+It’s also extremely beneficial for those with more because an epilator will only grab the hair and never the skin directly.

 You’ll also find that hair grows back much softer and finer than ever before with epilating.
 As you’re removing hair from the root, the tips of hairs will also be much narrower than those cut with a razor.